Naden-Mohamed/Naden-Mohamed/README.md

 </div>

 ---
+I’m a passionate Junior AI Engineer with a strong focus on NLP, LLMs & RAG, and AI Agents.
+I love building intelligent systems that bridge technology and people such as AI-powered chatbots and agents.
+I’m driven to keep learning, experimenting, and contributing to impactful AI solutions, with a long-term goal of becoming a skilled AI Engineer ready to tackle global challenges.
+Always open to collaborations, opportunities, and knowledge sharing in AI field.

 - 🔭 I'm currently working on **Arabic AI Agent connected to Whatsapp using MCP - Egyption Talking head with accurate facial expression and lip sync**